JudiniLabs/code-gpt-docs/docs/tutorial-features/code_autocompletion.md

         - CodeGPT Plus
         - CodeGPT Plus-turbo
         - Mistral-codestral-latest
+        - Ollama-qwen2.5-code:0.5b
         - Ollama-qwen2.5-code:1.5b
+        - Ollama-qwen2.5-code:3b
         - Ollama qwen2.5-code:7b
+        - Ollama-qwen2.5-code:14b
+        - Ollama-qwen2.5-code:32b
         - Ollama deepseeek-coder:base
         - Ollama deepseek-coder-v2
         - Ollama codellama:code
         - Ollama codegemma:code

+    - ⚠️**IMPORTANT**⚠️: Ensure that Ollama is running locally and that the model you are using is properly installed.
+For Mistral Codestral, insert the API Key and set Mistral as the main provider.
     - By default, the AI model determines the maximum number of tokens.
-Please refer to the documentation of each provider for specific details.
-Additionally, there is a delay of 3000 milliseconds in generating the suggestion.
+Please refer to each provider's documentation for specific details.
+Additionally, the suggestion is generated with a delay of 3000 milliseconds.

 :::note Autocomplete settings
 <p align="center">